tim-js/timjs-workshop-01-javascript-citizens/README.md

 ## Setup

 Here are some steps you can follow to setup the workshop skeleton.
-All these commands need to be run from the command line (shell/terminal): iTerm on Mac, terminal on Ubuntu, cmd/GitBash on Win.
+All these commands need to be run from the command line (shell/terminal): iTerm on MacOSX, cmd/GitBash on Windows, any terminal on Linux.

 ### 1. Create project folder